General Joseph Colton: Hasbro Comic Book Universe (IDW Publishing)

 In the Hasbro Comic Book Universe, Colton was a member of the Adventure Team, alongside Miles "Mayhem" Manheim, Mike "Atomic Man" Power, Richard "Bulletman" Ruby, and Lonzo "Stalker" Wilkinson.
 On their mission to the Tomb of Amtoltec, they battled an army of robotic mummies, before having an encounter with the Decepticon named Soundwave.
-By the end of the search, the Adventure Team retrieved an ancient artifact they codenamed as the "Talisman".
+By the end of the search, the Adventure Team retrieved an ancient artifact they codenamed the "Talisman".

 After Megatron led the 2007 Decepticon invasion on Earth, Colton began fearing what the Transformers could do to humanity.
 In the meantime, he joined his fellow Joes in their final victory against Cobra.
 By the end, Colton's worldview is drastically changed after the treachery of Galvatron with the Earth Defense Command.

 Prior to the Revolution event, Colton was replaced by a Dire Wraith who attempted to control the Earth Defense Command by excluding Marissa Faireborn and Spike Witwicky.
 He also made horrific experiments on Aaron Grundy (Axiom), a skilled computer programmer who would be transformed into a monster loyal to the Wraiths.
 But the impostor was later killed by Rom, whose death made G.I.
 Joe declare war against the Autobots, until they realized the truth about the Wraith infiltration.